Venom – The Last Dance (2024), Stephen Graham, Sony Pictures Entertainment

 Doctor Strange (2016), Benedict Cumberbatch, Marvel Studios

 Starring the well-voiced Benedict Cumberbatch, director Scott Derrickson’s film is definitely a superhero movie.
-And as someone who was in the midst of superhero movie fatigue at time of release, I’m happy to say that the film’s different class of weaponry / enemy really worked to make the experience that little bit different and certainly more interesting.
+And as someone who was in the midst of superhero movie fatigue at the time of release, I’m happy to say that the film’s different class of weaponry/enemy really worked to make the experience that little bit different and certainly more interesting.

-Arresting visuals aside though, the execution of the growth of Strange’s character from beginning to end; that – particularly how satisfying it was to watch the growth because he needed it is my favourite thing about Derrickson’s movie.
+Arresting visuals aside, the execution of the growth of Strange’s character from beginning to end, particularly how satisfying it was to watch him grow because he needed to, is my favourite thing about Derrickson’s movie.

 The Boy Who Harnessed The Wind (2019), Chiwetel Ejiofor

-I’m interested in the story of an extraordinary young boy’s resourcefulness in the face of seemingly insurmmountable odds.
-Also, I can’t wait to expereince what looks like the rather promising results of Ejiofor’s new role as writer and director in addition to actor.
+I’m interested in the story of an extraordinary young boy’s resourcefulness in the face of seemingly insurmountable odds.
+Also, I can’t wait to experience what looks like the rather promising results of Ejiofor’s new role as writer and director, in addition to actor.

 Lemogang Tsipa, Lily Banda, Beatus Ble Msamange and Kelvin Maxwell Ngoma also star.